-Plants are key organisms in our ecosystems and are the basis of nearly all of food chains.
+Plants are key organisms in our ecosystems and are the basis of nearly all food chains.
 For humans, more than 50% of food comes from plant sources.
 Crop productivity is heavily impacted by the current scenario of climate change, together with the appearance of new pests.
-This leads to an unbalance between food supply and growing population, that raises concerns about present and future food security.
+This leads to an unbalance between food supply and a growing population, which raises concerns about the present and future food security.
 In order to tackle these problematics, the plant genomics group aims to:

 1) Unveil the molecular mechanisms by which plants sense and respond to environmental cues.